-See "Governance - Board of Trustees" (page 31) for a list of the trustees and information regarding each trustee.
+See "Governance - Board of Trustees" (page 33) for a list of the trustees and information regarding each trustee.

-The principal officers are a President and CEO, an Executive Vice President and Chief Operations Officer, Vice Presidents, a Vice President and Chief Financial Officer, and a Secretary.
-The officers are listed under "Governance - Principal Officers" (page 32), which also provides information about each officer.
+The principal officers are a President and CEO, an Executive Vice President and Chief Financial Officer, Vice Presidents, and a Secretary.
+The officers are listed under "Governance - Principal Officers" (page 34), which also provides information about each officer.